jweiland-net/maps2/Documentation/DeveloperManual/Api/Index.rst

 Example
 -------

-Here we have an working example out of our extension events2:
+Here we have a working example out of our extension events2:

 .. code-block:: php